minecon099/MAX72XX-Tutorial/Lesson 1 - Connectin' Pins/Lesson 1 - Connectin' Pins.md

 #include <MD_MAX72XX.h>
 #include <SPI.h>
 ```
-And to add your hardware specifications you can type the following code depending on your model
+And to add your hardware specifications you can type the following code depending on your model:

 **For 8x8 model:**
 ```cpp
 #define HARDWARE_TYPE MD_MAX72XX::FC16_HW